jcorks/tPNG/README.md

 ------------
 * No external dependencies.
 * Easy to use, easy to drop in a project.
-* No need for a separate shared library.
+* No need for a separate shared libraries of any kind.
 * Very little executable overhead (~2000 lines of C code).
 * Thread-safe.
 * Written in portable, plain C99 (mostly for the sized ints!).